-Feasibility Degree of firmness of commitments for all proposed financing sources.
-Evidence of site control and zoning approvals, or likelihood of zoning approvals, and the likelihood that obtaining such approvals will not delay the proposal.
-Specificity of plans for any needed relocation, firmness of funding sources, and Up to 30 points previous experience of organization(s) playing roles in the process.
-TOTAL POTENTIAL POINTS 100
+Feasibility Degree of firmness of commitments for all proposed financing sources. • Evidence of site control and zoning approvals, or likelihood of zoning approvals, and the likelihood that obtaining such approvals will not delay the proposal.
+Specificity of plans for any needed relocation, firmness of funding sources, and previous experience of organization(s) playing roles in the process.
+TOTAL POTENTIAL POINTS